chazykeyz/lokole-app-terms-of-use/README.md

 You agree to use the App only for lawful purposes and in a way that does not infringe the rights of, restrict, or inhibit anyone else’s use and enjoyment of the App.

 You agree not to:

-- Use the App to upload, post, email, or otherwise transmit any content that is unlawful, harmful, threatening, abusive, defamatory, vulgar, obscene, or otherwise objectionable.
 - Interfere with or disrupt the integrity or performance of the App.
 - Attempt to gain unauthorized access to any part of the App or its related systems.